Do You Need Council Approval for Your Perth Deck?

 If you need to get council approval (which you probably will do), here's what makes it go more smoothly:

-• To-scale drawings, not rough sketched but accurate blueprints with dimensions and layout.
+To-scale drawings, which are accurate blueprints with precise dimensions and layout, are essential.

 The more comprehensive your application from the outset, the less back and forth with the council.
-The absence of information only implies frustrating delays to all.
+For everyone, the lack of information only means annoying delays.

 Special Considerations for Different Deck Types